WMamba: Wavelet-based Mamba for Face Forgery Detection: Experiments

-\textbf{Implementation Details.} Our implementation adopts the preprocessing pipeline and data augmentation strategy outlined in SBI \cite{Shiohara_2022_CVPR}, along with their synthetic data generation methodology.
-For further information, please refer to the supplementary materials.
-We employ VMamba-S \cite{liu2024vmamba} as the backbone network, which is pre-trained on ImageNet-1K \cite{5206848}.
-Additionally, we configure DCConv with a kernel length of 9.
-The WMamba model is trained using the AdamW optimizer with a batch size of 32, an initial learning rate of 5e-5, and a total of 200 epochs.
-To improve convergence, the learning rate is linearly decayed starting from the 100th epoch, allowing for a smooth adjustment over the remaining training period.
-Implemented in the PyTorch environment, training WMamba with these settings requires approximately 30GB of GPU memory.
+This work leverages the synthetic data generation framework, preprocessing techniques, and data augmentation strategies introduced by SBI \cite{Shiohara_2022_CVPR}.
+For further details, please refer to Appendix~\ref{appendixb}.
+We adopt VMamba-S \cite{liu2024vmamba} as our backbone network, which consists of 2, 2, 15, and 2 VSS blocks across its four stages.
+The network is pre-trained on the ImageNet-1K dataset \cite{5206848}, providing a strong initialization.
+In addition, we configure DCConv with a kernel length of 9.
+The WMamba model is trained using the AdamW optimizer \cite{loshchilov2018decoupled} with a batch size of 64 and an initial learning rate of 5e-5.
+Training spans 200 epochs, during which the learning rate is linearly decayed starting from the 100th epoch to facilitate smoother convergence.
+All experiments are implemented in PyTorch, and training WMamba under these configurations requires approximately 30 GB of GPU memory.